In El Salvador, transgender community struggles for rights and survival

 Chicas disagrees.
 Family, he said, are not the ones who share blood; they are the ones who support each other.

-The couple has been sharjng their home with a young transgender man who left his own home.
+The couple has been sharing their home with a young transgender man who left his own home.
 Chicas offers care and advice.

 Recently, the young man came home accompanied by his girlfriend and approached Chicas to introduce them.
 He told his girlfriend: “Meet my old man.”